 Everyone, from frequent to not-so-frequent travelers, has one major concern when staying at foreign hotels and apartments – being listened to or watched when you don’t want that to be the case.
 Well, if this is your fear, an RF bug detector can help you not worry that much.
 It’s a device that detects the frequencies used to transmit data by such devices, so you can easily scan your room and see whether someone is listening to you, or watching you.

 But if you’re in the market, and do a quick search, you will find that there’s no shortage of options.
 They’re all similar, they all claim to do “everything”, but most of them aren’t really worth it and won’t do the job they’re claiming to do.
-To help you choose one, we concluded of the overall best bug detectors available now.
+To help you choose one, we concluded with the overall best bug detector available now.

 Well, we’re here to help.
 We’ll discuss all the things you can actually detect with an RF bug detector.
 We’ll see why they’re so useful, and how they can come in handy.
 And then, we’ll talk about three excellent picks that you can’t go wrong with.
 Without wasting any more of your precious time, let’s take a look at what an RF bug detector does, and help you choose one.

 Detection distance: 35 to 40 feet

 Our top pick comes courtesy of Wattne, and it’s a pretty reasonably priced bug detector that does pretty much anything.
 It’s extremely versatile, and on top of that, it’s built like a tank, making it an admirable choice for any situation.